 Index funds are refreshingly straightforward.
 Investors buy directly from the provider or through an investment platform.
 You know that you’ll get the performance of the index, less any associated fees.
 Index funds usually track the market through physical replication, which means they buy all the stocks in the index at their exact weighting in the index.
 Where this isn’t possible, some providers may use “sampling” to track the index, meaning they buy key stocks whose performance closely resembles that of the index.

-ETFs vs index funds: The similarities
+ETFs vs index funds: Similarities and differences

 - Track an index or equity.
-Both ETFs and index funds aim to replicate the performance of an equity or index as closely as possible without the intervention of an investment manager.
+Both ETFs and index funds aim to replicate the performance of an equity or index as closely as possible without the intervention of an investment manager

 - Less risk.
 ETFs and index funds both hold less risk than individual stocks and bonds.